- Get up close to Lady Liberty (full name: Liberty Enlightening the World), America's enduring symbol of freedom

 - Access to Ellis Island and Ellis Island National Immigration Museum

-- Complimentary Downtown Manhattan city guide, including a self-guided walking tour route, and more than $20 in discounts
+- Our Manhattan City Guide (with self-guided walking tour and more than $20 in discounts)

 - Entrance to the Statue of Liberty itself.
 Tickets for this are extremely limited (as in: sold out months in advance) and therefore not included